efi-kater/USDNISConverter/README.md

 # USDNISConverter
-this a a simple currency converter
+this a simple currency converter all values are calculated vs an actual live ratio via api
-USD to Shekels comes from api - the rest are done with a fixed value